Code-Institute-Submissions/reaction-game/README.md

 ---
 ## Features
-The web application is designed to be mobile-friendly and responsive on all screen sizes, though the game  is not designed to suit mobile devices in a landscape position where I believe the gameboard will be too small.
+The web application is designed to be mobile-friendly and responsive on all screen sizes.

 ### Existing Features
 **Start Game Button**